 61. Develop friendships.
 Network with like-minded individuals.
 Be friendly and available.
 Make it easy to contact you and reply promptly to anyone reaching out.
 Start a conversation to learn about the other person, not to promote your own agenda.
 Listen.

 62. Start a podcast.
 This one is a bit intimidating, even for me 🙂 If you’re keen, check out Pat Flynn’s super comprehensive: How to Start a Podcast tutorial, or check out 13+ Best Podcast Hosting Sites and Platforms for 2020 (Free & Paid).

 63. Capitalize on images.
 Like your headline, your blog post image is an extremely powerful tool.
 It’s purpose is to capture the spirit or crux of your post and draw readers in to read the rest of your content.
 Take advantage by carefully choosing, editing and positioning your images both on your site and in print material.

 64. Pitch yourself to local media.
 Don’t forget about traditional media.
 Offer to be interviewed, provide a quote, contribute an excerpt from your work, offer to be a source–in short, be available, dependable and helpful.

 65. Go to a conference.
 But make sure you get your money’s worth.
 Have your business cards (#8), a relevant 30 second elevator pitch (your name, what you do, why you’re there), and spend time meeting people that you feel you can develop a relationship with.
 Focus on speakers, conference organizers and even your ‘competitors’.

 66. Create a media kit.
-For what to include in your online press or media kit, check out the template kit here, designed by Joel Friedlander and Joan Stewart.
+For what to include in your online press or media kit, check out the media kit template bundle here, designed by Joel Friedlander and Joan Stewart.

 67. Check your links.
 Do your social media and sharing buttons still work?
 Check and fix any broken links or non-functioning share buttons to increase user experience and ensure that your site is perceived as credible and up-to-date.

 68. Poll your readers.
 Why guess what your audience wants, when you can ask them?
-Email your subscribers and ask them what they are struggling with or use free, online survey software like Survey Monkey to poll your readers.
+Email your subscribers and ask them what they are struggling with or use free, online survey software like Survey Monkey or Typeform to poll your readers.